ThDuyUIT/sendy_app_chat/README.md

 # Sendy App Chat

 # 1 - Introduction:
-Sendy app chat is a chat real time application among users which used socketIO and RestfulAPI to communicate with server.
+Sendy app chat is a chat real time application which used socketIO and RestfulAPI to communicate with server.

 # 2 - Technologies:
 - Framework: flutter